labgeo/bigdata2016-siose-benchmark/slides.md

 ![siose-docstore](http://labgeo.github.io/bigdata2016-siose-benchmark/img/siose-docstore.png)

 Note:
-Transforming the former SIOSE physical model into a Postgre Sequel document store which supports spatial search basically meant keeping the vector polygons table plus an additional binary JSON field where land-cover values were stored as documents.
-With regard to composite covers, the JSON document translates the original adjacency list as nested elements in the document tree.
+Transforming the former SIOSE physical model into a Postgre Sequel document store which supports spatial search basically meant keeping the vector polygons table plus an additional binary Jayson field where land-cover values were stored as documents.
+With regard to composite covers, the Jayson document translates the original adjacency list as nested elements in the document tree.